 6. Get lost in Yosemite National Park

 Don’t skip the Mariposa Groove at the southern entrance/exit of the park.
-I found the sequoia collections here even better than the ones in Sequoia National Park.
+I found the Sequoia collections here even better than the ones in Sequoia National Park.
 In the forest of the giants, aka Sequoia NP, my brain was not able to process the difference between “a giant” and “the giant”.
-I am not saying that you should not visit Sequoia NP, but the size of the giants were more remarkable and impressive in Mariposa Groove, at least for me.
+I am not saying that you should not visit Sequoia NP, but the size of the giants was more remarkable and impressive in Mariposa Groove, at least for me.

 7. Enjoy the American Riviera, aka Santa Barbara